 How to Wear a Blue and White Summer Sheath in Winter

 When I saw this blue and white sheath summer dress in February, I couldn’t resist.
 I had to have it.
 For this outfit inspiration, I “winterized” it.
 Guess what?

 After I got the dress, I saw a photo in a magazine where Kate Middleton wore a similar dress.

-This color combination also permits for great, safe and stylish prints and patterns mixing without going over the top.
 Blue and white goes with nearly everything.
-Thus, it’s great for a mix-and-match travel wardrobe.
-The maritime vibe of the colors makes them also great for a beach vacation or when packing for a cruise.
+This color combination permits great, safe and stylish prints and patterns mixing without going over the top.
+Therefore, it’s also a favorite for a mix-and-match vacation style.
+The maritime vibe of the colors makes them also great option when packing for a cruise.

-You can find further blue and white outfit inspiration pairing a pleated polka dot skirt with paisley print top and an Indian print inspired blue and white sheath I wore for Easter brunch at these links.
-Learn more on how to look ageless in blue at the link.
+You can find further blue and white outfit ideas with a pleated polka dot skirt with paisley print top and an Indian print-inspired blue and white sheath.

 When you like the blog, you may also want to get my book How to Dress for Success in Midlife.
 Buy it now.